2 Corinthians 1–3: Our Letter & Our Hearts

 2 Corinthians 1:24 LSB

 He doesn’t lord it over them!
 He considers himself as a worker with them for their joy!
-This is the apostle Paul writing this—should we not heed his example and repent of our pride, our love of power and being first, and of any authoritarianism over fellow believers?
+This is the apostle Paul writing this—should we not heed his example and repent of our pride, our love of power and being first, and of any attempt we may make to lord it over fellow believers?

-Look at what he was thinking and feeling when he wrote to them previously about the sin they had tolerated in their midst:
+Look at what he was thinking and feeling as he wrote his previous letter to the Corinthians about the sin they had tolerated in their midst:

 For out of much affliction and anguish of heart I wrote to you with many tears; not so that you would be made sorrowful, but that you might know the love which I have abundantly for you.